tcarreira/django-docker/README.md

             DO NOT USE THIS SERVER IN A PRODUCTION SETTING.
 It has not gone through security audits or performance tests.
             (And that’s how it’s gonna stay.
 We’re in the business of making Web frameworks, not Web servers, so improving this server to be able to handle a production environment is outside the scope of Django.)

-        - build static files (you will need it for the new webserver)
+            and  build static files (you will need it for the new webserver)
             ```Dockerfile
             FROM dev AS staticfiles
             RUN python manage.py collectstatic --noinput